Matissoss/pasm/docs/syntax.md

 Memory is same as in Intel-like syntax, but is started with `(` and ended with `)` (not `[`, `]`).
 Values there also must be prefixed (immediates can be non-prefixed there).

-A size specifier must be either after or before memory address.
+A size specifier must be either after or before memory address (both variants are supported, because why not?).

 RASM assembler supports: SIB, SIB with offset, Base, Index-only memory formats.